Ford Transit Custom hybrid van review

 Power comes from a 1.0-litre petrol engine paired with a 125bhp electric motor, both of which drive the van's front wheels.
-A 13.6kWh battery gives the Transit Custom PHEV a zero-emissions range of 35 miles, with a full charge taking around two hours and 45 minutes using the Type 2 socket located under the front-left headlight.
+A 13.6kWh battery gives the Transit Custom PHEV a zero-emissions range of 26 miles (or up to 30 miles in city driving), with a full charge taking around two hours and 45 minutes using the Type 2 socket located under the front-left headlight.
 Plug the van into a standard three-pin outlet and you’re looking at a charge time of four hours and 20 minutes.

-With the battery located under the floor, Ford hasn’t compromised on carrying capacity: there's still 6.0m³ of space in the load bay.
-The maximum payload is similar to the diesel Transit's, too, with the Custom PHEV capable of transporting up to 1,130kg of goods.
+With the battery located under the floor, Ford hasn’t compromised on carrying capacity: there's still 6.0m³ of space to play with.
+The maximum payload is down on the diesel Transit's, but if you’re only carrying small packages or parcels, the Custom PHEV’s 1,130kg payload shouldn’t be sniffed at.

-The official fuel economy of nearly 92mpg looks like an enormous improvement over a typical diesel Transit, but – as is the case with all plug-in hybrids – this assumes you’ll make full use of the battery power, with regular charges.
+The official fuel-economy figure of nearly 92mpg looks like an enormous improvement over a typical diesel Transit, too.
+But – as is the case with all plug-in hybrids – this assumes you’ll make full use of the battery power, with regular charges when not in use.
 The more you can plug in, the better your fuel economy will be.

-The CO2 emissions figure of 60g/km also relies on regular battery use, although Ford has a trick up its sleeve here: the Transit Custom PHEV uses 'geofencing' technology to work out when it has entered a low-emission zone, such as the London ULEZ.
-You can pre-programme the software using the infotainment screen, and it means the van will automatically switch to electric-only drive in areas where tailpipe emissions incur fees.
+The CO2 emissions figure of 70g/km also relies on regular battery use, although Ford has a trick up its sleeve here: the Transit Custom PHEV uses 'geofencing' technology to work out when it has entered a low-emission zone (LEZ), such as the London ULEZ.
+You can pre-programme the software using the infotainment screen, and it means the van will automatically switch to electric-only mode in built-up areas, or where tailpipe emissions may incur a fee.